Skip to main content An official website of the State of Maryland

 Self-insured plans

 Self-insured plans are insured directly by the employer.
-The employer or a third-party will handle and pay employees’ claims.
+The employer (or a third-party agent) handles and pays employees’ claims.

-To be eligible for a self-insured plan, you must meet one of these requirements:
+To be eligible for a self-insured plan, you must submit:

 Reporting requirements for private plans

-Employers using a private plan will still need to submit quarterly wage and hour reports to the FAMLI Division.
-Additionally, employers with private plans will also need to submit claims data every quarter.
+Employers using a private plan must still submit quarterly wage and hour reports and claims data to the FAMLI Division.
+While all employers submit quarterly wage and hour reports, reporting claims data is an additional requirement for employers who choose to enroll in a private plan.

 Commitment and switching plans

-Approved plan changes take effect at the beginning of the next quarter.
-There can be no gap in coverage.
+When you switch plans, employees can access benefits immediately—there is no waiting period.
+All approved plan changes take effect at the beginning of the next quarter, and there can be no gap in coverage.

 What will a private plan cost?